New York University: History

 In 1950, NYU was elected to the Association of American Universities, a nonprofit organization of leading public and private research universities.

 Financial crisis gripped the New York City government in the late 1960s and early 1970s, and the troubles spread to the city's institutions, including NYU.
 Feeling the pressures of imminent bankruptcy, NYU President James McNaughton Hester negotiated the sale of the University Heights campus to the City University of New York, which occurred in 1973.
 In 1973, the New York University School of Engineering and Science merged into Polytechnic Institute of Brooklyn, which eventually merged back into NYU in 2014, forming the present Tandon School of Engineering.
 After the sale of the Bronx campus, University College merged with Washington Square College.
 In the 1980s, under the leadership of President John Brademas, NYU launched a billion-dollar campaign that was led by Naomi B. Levine and was spent almost entirely on updating facilities.
 The campaign was set to complete in 15 years, but ended up being completed in 10.

 In 1991, L. Jay Oliva was inaugurated the 14th president of the university.
 Following his inauguration, he moved to form the League of World Universities, an international organization consisting of rectors and presidents from urban universities across six continents.
 The league and its 47 representatives gather every two years to discuss global issues in education.

 In 2003, President John Sexton launched a $2.5 billion campaign for funds to be spent especially on faculty and financial aid resources.
-Under Sexton's leadership, NYU also began its radical transformation into a global university.
+Under Sexton's leadership, NYU also began its transformation into a global university, including the opening of a campus in Abu Dhabi in 2010.